Anew Medical (OTCMKTS:LEAS) Share Price Crosses Above 200 Day Moving Average of $0.00

-Anew Medical, Inc. (OTCMKTS:LEAS – Get Free Report)’s share price passed above its 200-day moving average during trading on Thursday .
+Anew Medical, Inc. (OTCMKTS:LEAS – Get Free Report) crossed above its 200-day moving average during trading on Thursday .
 The stock has a 200-day moving average of $0.00 and traded as high as $0.00.
-Anew Medical shares last traded at $0.00, with a volume of 8,151,093 shares traded.
+Anew Medical shares last traded at $0.00, with a volume of 8,151,093 shares changing hands.

 Anew Medical Stock Performance